Kyle Farmer Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.77 team ERA ranks fourth across all league pitching staffs.
+- The Mariners' 3.83 team ERA ranks fifth among all league pitching staffs.

-- Mariners pitchers combine to allow 96 home runs (one per game), the third-fewest in baseball.
+- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (100 total, 1.1 per game).

-- Woo (1-1) gets the starting nod for the Mariners in his eighth start of the season.
-He's put together a 3.63 ERA in 34 2/3 innings pitched, with 43 strikeouts.

-- The right-hander last pitched on Saturday, July 8 against the Houston Astros, when he tossed six innings, allowing one earned run while giving up three hits.
+- His most recent time out was on Saturday against the Detroit Tigers, when the righty went five innings, surrendering three earned runs while giving up four hits.

-- The 23-year-old has put up a 3.63 ERA and 11.2 strikeouts per nine innings in seven games this season, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.